an-BeepBoop/bonsai/README.md

 # 🌱 Bonsai

-This repository contains interpreters for **Bonsai** — a minimal language based on a limited assembly instruction set known as **Bonsai Assembly**.
+This repository contains interpreters/compilers for **Bonsai** — a minimal language based on a limited assembly instruction set known as **Bonsai Assembly**.

 Bonsai Assembly consists of five core instructions: